Foaly/Foaly.github.io/_posts/2018-12-06-wifi-hearing.md

 In the future I would like to produce something to make this experience more accessible to a wider audience.
+Even though everybody can experience the sense using headphones, I want to create something that lets you explore different environments using the sense.
 But I wanted to publish this before the 35c3 hacker conference.
 So lets see what happens the beginning of next year :)